 The key is to create an ambiance that welcomes guests (and helpers) to the space.
 A clean, color coordinated look is one way to do so.
 While most people are aware of the cleanliness factor, not as many know about the coordination element.
 Coordinating colors and styles in a kitchen fashion an effective invitation to guests.

 Fresh paint is a good beginning.
 Light, neutral colors are best.
 From this neutral palette, choose curtains with a touch of color for a desired contrast.
 Buy additional curtain panels and use them to reupholster your chairs for a coordinated, designer look.
-Select kitchen towels, placemats, napkins and kitchen accessories such as small kitchen appliances, a tea kettle or even refrigerator magnets in a bright, cheerful color that either match or contrast the touch of color found in the curtains or seat covers.
+Select kitchen towels, placemats, napkins and kitchen accessories such as small kitchen appliances, about which you can you can check here, a tea kettle or even refrigerator magnets in a bright, cheerful color that either match or contrast the touch of color found in the curtains or seat covers.

 By using inexpensive accessories to provide the color in an otherwise neutral room, it’s possible to change up the color scheme as season or whim dictates.
 Who can resist a holiday themed kitchen whether that holiday is Halloween, Christmas, Easter, the start of baseball or football season?
 There are no limits to where your imagination can take your kitchen!